 This is advocacy skill building for parents who want to lead with clarity—and stay grounded along the way.

 Special education can feel overwhelming - but it doesn't have to.
-I'm launching a short, approachable podcast designed to help parents like you navigate the IEP process with more clarity, confidence, and insider perspective.
+Listen to a short, approachable podcast designed to help parents like you navigate the IEP process with more clarity, confidence, and insider perspective.
+Each episode comes with a free companion handout with resources to help you advocate for your child.

 Think of it as a weekly coffee chat with a knowledgeable friend - honest, down-to-earth, and focused on giving you practical tips without the overwhelm.